How Many Guests?

 Beds & Towels

 On the lower floor there is one bedroom with a kingsize bed, wardbrobe and cupboard storage for clothes.
 Within the large upper floor space there are two sofa beds (small double size).
-You may use any combination of the spare beds as you require, but please remember that the maximum occupancy of the house is three adults.
-For comfort, one adult per sofa bed is recommended.
+You may use any combination of the spare beds as you require, just let us know.
 The upper floor space can be blacked out with the curtains and Velux blinds.
 There is a sliding wooden partition door which can be pulled across to split the room into two sleeping spaces if necessary – this is not a soundproof barrier but does provide some privacy.
 A hand towel, face towel and bath towel are provided – bring an extra large bath towel if you prefer to use these.

 The kitchen features a breakfast bar and includes a dual oven and grill, ceramic hob, microwave, washing machine and dishwasher.
 There is an under-counter fridge, a separate small freezer, a range of pans & utensils and tea towels.
 The dining table seats up to six people.